 Using bark or woodchip as a groundcover as a grass alternative

 Natural products are always good for the environment.
-You can’t beat living plants for the benefits they bring but if plants are not for you, a bark mulch surface is an OK alternative.
+You can’t beat living plants for the benefits they bring but if plants are not for you, a bark mulch surface is an OK no grass lawn alternative.
 Use weed control membrane beneath it and be prepared to pluck out an occasional opportunist plant.

 Fed up with muddy kids?
 Woodchip makes a great play surface – and you won’t need to negotiate your way around toys with the lawn mower!